ibm-cloud-docs/discovery/upgrading.md

 ## Switching from one Advanced tier to another
 {: #advanced}

-If you already have an Advanced plan, and would like to upgrade it to another tier, contact [Sales](https://ibm.biz/contact-wdc-premium).
+If you already have an Advanced plan, and would like to upgrade it to another tier, contact [Support](https://console.bluemix.net/unifiedsupport/tickets/add).
+When creating a Support ticket, choose the **ticket type** of `Technical` and the **resource context** of `Cloud Foundry`.

 ## Upgrading to a Premium plan
 {: #premium}